Picovoice/pvrecorder/sdk/nodejs/README.md

 ### Demo

-For more detailed information on how to use the pv_recorder Node.js sdk, please that a look at [demo/demo.js](demo/demo.js).
+For more detailed information on how to use the pv_recorder Node.js sdk, see [demo/demo.js](demo/demo.js).

 In the following instructions, we will refer to  `{AUDIO_DEVICE_INDEX}` as the index of the audio device to use, and `{RAW_OUTPUT_PATH}` as the path to save the raw audio data